node-red/node-red.github.io/docs/writing-functions.md

     var newMsg = { payload: msg.payload.length };
     return newMsg;

+<div class="doc-callout"><em>Note</em>: constructing a new message object will
+lose any message properties of the received message.
+This will break some flows, for example the HTTP In/Response flow requires the <code>msg.req</code> and
+<code>msg.res</code> properties to be preserved end-to-end.</div>

 #### Multiple Outputs ####

 The function edit dialog allows the number of outputs to be defined.
 If there